chimay/wheel/README.md

 - edit modes, that allow you to reflect your changes in a dedicated buffer to the original file(s)

-All is written in classical Vimscript.
+All is written in lightweight, classical Vimscript.

 ## What does it look like ?